trapcodeio/js-toolbox/README.md

 # Trapcode's Toolbox
 Well Documented  Functions we find ourselves reinventing every-time.

-Written in Typescript for different enviroments and frameworks but for now we will focus on functions required by
+Written in Typescript for different environments and frameworks but for now we will focus on functions required by

 - Your Day to Day Javascript programming.
 - Nodejs related functions